j34ni/g4e-desp-argo/tf/README.md

 the GRID4EARTH infrastructure account (Fred's account, `pf81809-ovh`).
 The DNS zone is managed by OVH nameservers (`ns109.ovh.net` / `dns109.ovh.net`).

-A single wildcard A record covers all subdomains:
+A single wildcard A record covers all subdomains (already configured — no action needed):

 ```
 *.grid4earth.eu  →  <LoadBalancer external IP>  TTL 300
 ```

+This wildcard covers all services including `data.grid4earth.eu`.
+Tina only needs to be contacted if the LoadBalancer IP changes.

 After Pass 2, retrieve the LoadBalancer external IP: